by John Armstrong

 Marguerite Oswald

-1994 image of 1454 (and 1452) St. Marys St., New Orleans, owned by Myrtle Evans, Marguerite Oswald's friend for 30 years.
+(mother of LEE) in 19571994 image of 1454 (and 1452) St. Marys St., New Orleans, owned by Myrtle Evans, Marguerite Oswald's friend for 30 years.
 Marguerite and LEE lived here

 from January, 1954 thru April, 1955.
 (J. Armstrong)